11th Infantry Division "Brennero"

 The 11th Infantry Division "Brennero" (11ª Divisione di fanteria "Brennero") was a infantry division of the Royal Italian Army during World War II.
 The Brennero was classified as a mountain infantry division, which meant that the division's artillery was moved by pack mules instead of the horse-drawn carriages of line infantry divisions.
-Italy's real mountain warfare divisions were the six alpine divisions manned by Alpini mountain troops.
+Italy's real mountain warfare divisions were the six alpine divisions composed of Alpini mountain troops.
 The Brennero was named for the Brenner Pass between Italy and Austria.
 The division was based in the western half of South Tyrol with the division's headquarter in Bolzano.

 History

 World War I

 The division's lineage begins with the Brigade "Avellino" established during World War I in Camposampiero on 26 May 1916.
 The brigade consisted of the 231st Infantry Regiment and 232nd Infantry Regiments.
-The brigade fought on the Italian front and for their conduct the brigade's two infantry regiments were awarded Italy's highest military honor, the Gold Medal of Military Valour.
-After the war regiments raised during the war were dissolved, with the exception of those, who had been awarded a Gold Medal of Military Valour.
+The brigade fought on the Italian front and for their conduct the brigade's two infantry regiments were awarded Italy's highest military honor, the Gold Medal of Military Valor.
+After the war regiments raised during the war were dissolved, with the exception of those, who had been awarded a Gold Medal of Military Valor.

 On 15 October 1926 the brigade assumed the name of XI Infantry Brigade and received the 18th Infantry Regiment "Acqui" from the disbanded Brigade "Acqui".
 The brigade was the infantry component of the 11th Territorial Division of Bolzano, which also included the 9th Artillery Regiment.
 In 1934 the division changed its name to 11th Infantry Division "Brennero".
 On 15 December 1938 in preparation for the activation of the 33rd Infantry Division "Acqui" the 18th Infantry Regiment "Acqui" in Brixen and the 231st Infantry Regiment "Avellino" in Meran switched names and personnel.
 In August 1939 the division ceded the 18th Infantry Regiment "Acqui" to the newly activated 33rd Infantry Division "Acqui" in Meran.
 At the same time the XI Infantry Brigade was dissolved and the two remaining infantry regiments came under direct command of the division, with both regiments being renamed "Brennero".
 The 9th Artillery Regiment was also given the division's name.